What Is the Best Mop System for Care Homes?

 Let’s break down the most popular mop systems used in care home environments:

-1. Pre-Prepared Microfibre Mop Systems
+1. Pre-Prepared Microfibre Mop Systems (Best for Infection Control)

 These systems use single-use or laundered flat mop heads that are pre-dosed with cleaning solution.